FZambia/nelumbo/README.md

 Then visit [http://localhost:8000](http://localhost:8000)

-Note, that this application not optimized for mobile platforms yet!
+Note, that this application not optimized for mobile browsers!

 By default in-memory sqlite3 database will be used, but it's possible to configure database driver and set DSN as this project uses [sqlx](https://github.com/jmoiron/sqlx)